osmonoh/frontend-mentor-challenge-2/README.md

-# Frontend Mentor - Four card feature section
+# Frontend Mentor - Profile card component

 This is a challenge from [Frontend Mentor](https://www.frontendmentor.io/challenges), a very nice website for practicing skills for learners of frontend technologies.
 I spend a decent amount of time on these when I was learning CSS, SASS and principles of responsive design.
 I absolutely loved doing them!